- Faculty & Staff

 - Undergraduate Students

 What is global citizenship?

 What is global citizenship?
 As defined by Oxfam, a global citizen is someone who is aware of and understands the wider world - and their place in it.
 Taking an active role in their communities, global citizens work with others to make our planet more equal, fair and sustainable.

-Keep reading to see what our students, instructors, alumni and donors have to say about gaining a global perspective within FASS.
+Want to learn more?
+Keep reading to see what our students, instructors, alumni and donors have to say.

 FASS instructor, Melek Ortabasi

 Director of the SNF Centre for Hellenic Studies, Dimitris Krallis

 FASS master's student, Victor Guerin